jhrcook/KrasG13SyntheticLethal/README.md

 ### Effect of mutational status of the target gene

 Inspecting the target genes that had statistically significant coefficients for the mutational status covariate (non-synonymous mutations only) revealed that many models were significant with only one or two cell lines with a mutation.
-The plot below shows the models with significant mutational status coefficients with an effect size of at least 0.15 in magnitude and at least four cell lines with a mutation in the gene.
+The plot below shows the models with significant mutational status coefficients with an effect size of at least 0.15 in magnitude and at least 4 cell lines with a mutation in the gene.

 ![](images/linear_model/mutation_effect_3.png)

-## Conditional mutational status {.tabset}
+## Conditional mutational status {#Conditionalmutationalstatus .tabset}

-From the previous observation that some models were fitting significant and relatively large coefficients to the mutational status covariate when only couple of cell lines had a mutation, I restricted the inclusion of this covariate to models of genes mutated in at least four cell lines.
+From the previous observation that some models were fitting significant and relatively large coefficients to the mutational status covariate when only couple of cell lines had a mutation, I restricted the inclusion of this covariate to models of genes mutated in at least 4 cell lines.

-Save for "", the following plots have the same layout as in previous models, so are not specifically explained in each tab.
+Save for "Confidence intervals of coefficients", the following plots have the same layout as in previous models, so are not specifically explained in each tab.

-### Volcano plot of *KRAS* G12 - G13D estimate
+### Volcano plot of *KRAS* G12 - G13D coefficient

 ![](images/linear_model/model4_DiffEstimateVolcano_plot.png)